michaelroubeiz/287_Assignment/Website Test/README.md

 40085148, Warda Ahmed Salem
 40182167, Melisa Panaccione

-Hosted by: 40182167, Melisa Panaccione
+Hosted by: 40128181, Haytham Hnine
-Hosting will happen on a server (Melisa's computer).
+Hosting will happen on a server (Haytham's computer).